leynos/concordat-vale/docs/stilyagi-design.md

 ## Generated `.vale.ini`

-- Defaults to `StylesPath = styles`, but honours the CLI/environment override, so packages can opt into custom directory names without post-processing.
+- Defaults to `StylesPath = styles`, but honours the CLI/environment override so packages can opt into custom directory names without post-processing.
-- Injects `BasedOnStyles` using the discovered style directory names, so the value remains consistent with Vale's casing rules or any explicit `--style` values coming from `STILYAGI_STYLE`.
 - Records `Vocab = <name>` only when a vocabulary is chosen, so consumers are not forced to create placeholder directories.
+- Purposefully omits `BasedOnStyles` and `[pattern]` sections so consumers can decide how to wire the packaged rules into their local config.

 ## Archive layout & naming